openstack/swift/doc/source/deployment_guide.rst

 use                                paste.deploy entry point for the object
                                    server.
-For most cases, this should be `egg:swift#object`. log_name            object-server  Label used when logging log_facility        LOG_LOCAL0     Syslog log facility log_level           INFO           Logging level log_requests        True           Whether or not to log each request user                swift          User to run as node_timeout        3              Request timeout to external services conn_timeout        0.5            Connection timeout to external services
+For most cases, this should be `egg:swift#object`. set log_name        object-server  Label used when logging set log_facility    LOG_LOCAL0     Syslog log facility set log_level       INFO           Logging level set log_requests    True           Whether or not to log each request user                swift          User to run as node_timeout        3              Request timeout to external services conn_timeout        0.5            Connection timeout to external services